Table of Contents

 While some economic opportunities have made it easier for single parents to live off their income, you may still face many challenges.
 Single parents can take longer to recover from financial emergencies.
 The costs of child care, education and extracurricular activities can also make budgets extremely tight.
 However, knowing your earnings potential — and learning how to bring in additional income — could help you cover your expenses.

+Start by identifying your passions and what career track or venture you ultimately want to pursue.
 A little self-reflection could help you determine potential alternative income streams.
 Imagine you're a proficient writer or talented designer.
 You may be able to find freelance work online, through your connections — or through the connections of your friends and family members.
 This extra income could help you cover the expenses of raising a child with a single-parent budget.

 Budget for the Unexpected